On equivariant homotopy theory for model categories: The discrete setting

 \subsection{Chain complexes}

+Let $R$ be a unitary ring.
+We show that if $\C$ is the category of chain complexes $\Ch(R)$ of left $R$-modules with the projective model structure, then the model structures on $\Ch(R)^\OFop$ and on $\Ch(R)^G$ exist, but the fixed point diagram functor is not a Quillen equivalence in general.
+The model structure on the category of orbit diagrams is useful for doing homological algebra of coefficient systems, i.e., of orbit diagrams of $R$-modules.
+It identifies with the projective model structure on the category of chain complexes in the abelian category of coefficient systems.
+The $\mathcal F$-model structure on equivariant chain complexes will be used to prove an equivariant Whitehead Theorem for collections.

-Let $\mathcal F$ be a set of subgroups of $G$ and $H\in \mathcal F$.
-An example where the fixed point functors do not satisfy the cellularity conditions and where the pair $(i^*,i_*)$ is not a Quillen equivalence in general is the category of chain complexes.
-Let $R$ be a unitary ring and consider the category of left $R$-modules $\RMod$.
+Let $\mathcal F$ be a collection of subgroups of $G$ and $H\in \mathcal F$.
+Let $\RMod$ denote the category of left $R$-modules.
 Then the category of $G$-objects in $\RMod$ is the category of modules over the group ring $R[G]$ and the $H$-fixed points are the $H$-invariants.
 The cellularity condition \ref{cellular3} does not hold in general.
 Indeed, for any $R$-module $A$, the fixed point module $(G/K\otimes A)^H$ is $M_K\otimes A$, where $M_K\subset H\setminus(G/K)$ is the subset of finite $H$-orbits.
 Nevertheless, as for the category of groups, the $H$-fixed point functor preserves pushouts of the form

 where $F$ is the free $R$-module functor and $S\subset T$ a subset inclusion, and the $H$-fixed point functor preserves directed colimits of diagrams, where each arrow is a monomorphism.